jahleeljackson/essays/README.md

 #### 1.7

-Literature, oration, discussion, and the visual medium produced by credible and enduring entities (invidiuals or organizations).
+Literature, oration, discussion, and the visual medium produced by credible and enduring entities (individuals or organizations).

 #### 1.8